neumino/neumino.github.io/movies.md

-### A Dog&#39;s Purpose
+### Boyka: Undisputed IV
-*Released on 2017-01-26, vote average 7.8*
+*Released on 2017-01-15, vote average 5.6*

-A dog goes on quest to discover his purpose in life over the course of several lifetimes with multiple owners.
+In the fourth installment of the fighting franchise, Boyka is shooting for the big leagues when an accidental death in the ring makes him question everything he stands for.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/C4y_h9xbyDE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/8w3ZUbLv_mU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>